imAIgene-Dream3D/BEHAV3D/docs/source/recommended_settings.md

 ## Tracking

+- **Check the overlap first.** Between two consecutive frames, does an object still overlap where it was?
+Large overlap points to a propagation-family method; moving about one cell diameter or more, with little or no overlap, points to btrack.
+This depends on your frame interval, not on the cell type — the same cell is "slow" at a short interval and "fast" at a long one.
-- **Organoids — propagation:** select the organoid layer; the method auto-sets to propagation.
+- **Objects that overlap between frames — fragmentation tracking:** select the layer;
+  the method auto-sets.
 It copies segmentation frame-to-frame, so there's nothing to tune.
 It is the slower of the two methods.
+Typical for multicellular structures such as organoids or spheroids.
-- **T cells — btrack:** select btrack and tune Step 1 from observed displacement per frame.
+- **Objects that do not overlap between frames — btrack:** select btrack and tune Step 1 from observed displacement per frame.
 After the Step 1 preview looks correct, enable global optimization.
 Set its distance threshold from the largest spatial gap to reconnect and its time threshold from the largest missing-frame gap.
-Values such as 100/60/3 occur in one historical CD4/CD8 experiment but are not general T-cell defaults.
+Derive every one of these from your own data; there are no general defaults.
-- **Run batch tracking (all cell types)** tracks organoids first, then T cells (choose "skip existing" if already tracked).
+- **Run batch tracking (all cell types)** runs each cell type's configured method in sequence (choose "skip existing" if already tracked).
 - **Verify it worked:** tracked segments keep the **same colour/ID across time**;
   untracked segments get a new colour/ID every frame.
 Hover a label to confirm its ID stays constant.